Bigghis/bigghis.github.io/_posts/2025-16-10-25-LLM-CHAT-LIKE-ME.md

 - `--turn-window` (default: 5): Time window in minutes to group consecutive messages from the same person as a single turn
 - `--conversation-gap` (default: 60): Time gap in minutes that separates distinct conversations
 - `--your-name` (default: Pasquale): Your name in the chats, used to identify which messages are yours (assistant role)
 - `--include-groups`: By default, only personal chats are included.
 Use this flag to also include group conversations

+default values working well for me, but you can adjust them to your needs.

 **Example usage with custom parameters:**